 Long Hours in High-Stress Environments, Plus Lack of Support Create Nurse Burnout

-In the healthcare industry, it's not uncommon for nurses to work 12 hour shifts, sometimes multiple days in a row.
+In the healthcare industry, it's not uncommon for nurses to work 12-hour shifts, sometimes multiple days in a row.

-How COVID-19 Causes Nurse Burnout
+Covid Nurse Burnout

 "COVID-19 brought on a whole new set of challenges for nurses," Kuruvilla said.
-"The uncertainty of how to handle the disease process, nurses possibly contracting COVID-19, the added physical demand related to short staffing, wearing PPE constantly and changing PPE between each patient interaction, the emotional toll of connecting with suffering patients, and the numerous lives that were lost."
+"Including the uncertainty of how to handle the disease process, nurses possibly contracting COVID-19, the added physical demand related to short staffing, wearing PPE constantly and changing PPE between each patient interaction, the emotional toll of connecting with suffering patients, and the numerous lives that were lost."

 Preventing burnout in nurses is a team effort that includes nurses, hospital leadership, and even healthcare technology.